 Christianity incorporated many pagan traditions into its teachings.
 The idea of mistletoe as a symbol of fertility stuck around.
 The tradition of kissing under it comes from 18th-century servants.

-These young lovers were carrying the tradition on from medieval times.
-This was quickly co-opted by more chauvinistic, brutish male aristocrats.
-They used it as an excuse to kiss any girl they’d like and bring woe and bad luck on those women who refused.
+These young lovers carried the tradition from medieval times.
+More chauvinistic, brutish male aristocrats quickly co-opted this tradition.
+They used it as an excuse to kiss any girl they'd like and bring woe and bad luck to those women who refused.

 The plant has since become a staple symbol of Christmas.
-It's usually placed on mantle pieces, as part of wreaths and upon door frames around the world.
+We tend to place mistletoe mantle pieces as part of wreaths and upon door frames worldwide.

-Don’t just decorate your kitchen door, let your entire home be blessed with Christmas cheer!
+Don't just decorate your kitchen door.
+Bless your entire home with Christmas cheer!